 Jean A. Chalmers Fund for the Crafts

-Each year, an amount is available to the Canada Council for the Arts to support special initiatives in the Canadian crafts community.
+Each year, an amount is available to the Canada Council to support special initiatives in the Canadian crafts community.
 Awarded through the Jean A. Chalmers Fund for the Crafts, this sum represents the income from an endowment of $500,000 made to the Canada Council by the late Mrs. Chalmers in 1985.

 - Special Project Assistance (open to organizations)